 And it just went all the way… and finally they were doing the screen test, with all the actors, and they said, “Hey, why don’t you just come down and help us get sorted out.”
 And so I go down there with all the parts, just in case, to read everyone’s part.
 And that’s when the director came to me and was like, “What are you doing with all that?”
 And I go, “Oh, well I don’t have everyone’s parts memorised.”
 And he goes, “No!
 No!
 You’re screen testing!”
 That’s when I figured out that I was screen testing.
 Now I just could be an idiot, or they could just be slowly letting me know.
 (Laughs)

+Was this when it was a dramatic film, or was it already in its comedic stages?
 No, it was already in its comedic Cool Runnings stage.
 Because it was Blue Maaga at one stage, right?
 And they were thinking of people like Wesley Snipes.
 I think they tried to do it like a year and a half before, prior to the version that I was a part of.
 But it was very dramatic.
 It’s hard to picture now.

+Did you think that Cool Runnings was going to be such a big hit?
 I actually thought that from the beginning.
 I was excited to get to be the reader for it first.
 I said, “This is going to be a great movie, they just don’t get it.”
 But then again, I’m from the Caribbean, so I get the impact of that culture, that sort of laid back, devil-may-care culture – what it does to the rest of the world, especially in more uptight countries.
 That added to what these guys actually did made me think, “Do you not get it?
 This is just short of miraculous!
 There is no snow where we’re from!”

 I personally was like, “These guys are nuts, but that’s brilliant.”
 It’s proof you can do whatever you want and follow your dreams.
 It goes beyond the Disney motto, you know.
 John Candy was the one that pulled us aside and said it was special.
 You know, John Candy took a pay cut to do this movie.
 He went after the role of the coach himself, and they were like, “Eh, I don’t think so.
 We were thinking of Kurt Russell.”
 And John Candy was like, “No, I really want to do this movie.”
 They had not imagined John Candy at all.
 And in hindsight they’ve taken a lot of credit for it, probably.